 - All our staff will support the needs and rights of mothers' breastfeeding. - If another customer/visitor to the premises objects to discreet breastfeeding, they will be told management supports breastfeeding. - If the situation cannot be resolved readily, staff should refer customers / visitors to senior management. - A copy of this policy will be issued to all new staff and a copy should be kept accessible in case it needs to be shown to a member of the public or site visitor.

-If a member of staff feels they need more guidance on implementing this policy they should speak to Nicola Cretney, Health and Wellbeing Manager or Rachel Griffin, Marketing and Communications Manager.
+If a member of staff feels they need more guidance on implementing this policy they should speak to the HR Team.

 Frome Town Council will: